tarmo888/Obytify/README.md

 # Obytify

-Obytify your social media account with a new tool that puts your avatar in the big O.
+Obytify your social media account with a tool that puts your avatar in the big O.

 ## License
 MIT